Dolores Rocket

 Dolores Rocket was a famous racing greyhound during the 1970s.
-She is regarded as being the one of the leading racing greyhounds in history and won the sports ultimate prize, the English Greyhound Derby.
+She is regarded as being one of the leading racing greyhounds in history and won the sports ultimate prize, the English Greyhound Derby.

 Mating

 Ernie Gaskin's brood bitch Come on Dolores was sent to Jack Mullan in Ireland to be mated with Ireland's leading sire at the time, Newdown Heather, which led to their subsequent litter being registered as Irish bred, despite the fact that they were actually whelped in the UK.
 It is even possible that the litter were sired by Monalee Champion because she was put with him three days later under the presumption that the first mating was unsuccessful.
 The Irish Coursing Club however had already processed the original paperwork.
 Come on Dolores (in whelp) returned to England and Gaskin sold her to Bert, Len, John and Arthur White (four decorating brothers from Brookwood in Surrey) for £375.
 Gaskin had sold her due to recent death of his father (also Ernest Gaskin).